The Shops at Santa Anita: History

 On November 3, 2012, Forever 21 relocated from its location on the first floor into most of the former Robinsons-May becoming an anchor tenant.
 The Robinsons-May store was heavily renovated and repartitioned into smaller parts to accommodate this transition.

 The former Robinsons-May store was used for filming the abandoned Bloomingdale's scenes in the 2008 blockbuster Cloverfield.

 In September 2013, Westfield Santa Anita hosted the first Haidilao restaurant in the US.

+In 2014, major renovations were made featuring new flooring, distinctive fixtures and the upgrade of many seating lounges including a dramatic change to the center court.
+The renovations of the center court resulted in the removal of the carousel after almost 10 years of operation.

 In May 2021, Canadian artist the Weeknd performed "Save Your Tears", a song from his fourth studio album After Hours in the parking lot of Westfield Santa Anita for his 2021 Billboard Music Awards performance.

 In August 2021, the shopping center was featured in Olivia Rodrigo's "Brutal" music video.

-In August 2022, the shopping center was sold for a sum of $538 million to an undisclosed buyer and rebranded from "Westfield Santa Anita" to the "Shops at Santa Anita".
+In August 2022, the shopping center was sold for $538 million to real estate investor Wen Shan Chang and was rebranded as The Shops at Santa Anita.

+On September 30, 2023, 99 Ranch Market opened an anchor store in the former first floor of Forever 21.

+In February 2025, it was announced that Forever 21 would close its store as part of a plan to close all stores nationwide.
+The store closed on April 29, 2025.